Zhao-666/Pinball/README.md

-# A pinball game develop by Unity3D
+# A pinball game
+Develop by Unity3D.

 Clone all files into Assets folder.

 Have fun Y(^o^)Y.